data-mechanics/course-2016-fal-proj/ggelinas/README.md

 ##Hospital Location Analysis
 Another inquiry is to determine if hospitals are optimally located against crime.
 We believe that hospitals may be located around areas with crime in order to reduce time and increase efficiency in treating victims.
 We decided to use the k-means algorithm to compute the difference.
-This analysis is to determine if the current hospital locations are placed in optimal locations by comparing it towards K means of the 26 hospitals.
-The algorithm takes in the Boston Hospital Locations and Boston Crime Reports data set.
-It compares the current location of the hospitals and compares the distance for each location with the most crimes.
+The k-means algorithm takes in geographical coordinates from the crimes data set and clusters points to form k clusters determined by the input.
+For this experiment, we used the number of hospitals in the hospitals data set as the k value in order to compare distances.
+After running the k-means algorithm and computing the difference in distance between current hospitals and optimal hospitals it clearly showed very little difference.

 Here are the results: